xioustic/btsync-tools/README.md

-recovery of BTSync keys at a later date by making them deterministic in a (hopefully) cryptographically secure way and also to create cryptographically secure directories of shares for retrieval at a later date.
+recovery of BTSync keys at a later date by making them deterministic in a (hopefully) cryptographically secure way and also to create cryptographically secure directories of shares that could be stored in a relatively untrusted environment.

 Key Generation
 ==============